roboticslab-uc3m/developer-manual/best-practices.md

 * We follow the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) git workflow \(except pure documentation repos, see [\#6](https://github.com/roboticslab-uc3m/developer-manual/issues/6)\).
 Upload your work to a new branch, branching out from `develop`.
 If `develop` doesn't exist, branch out from `master` instead.
 * Whenever you feel your changes are mature enough to be merged with the main project, create a Pull Request.
 Your work will be reviewed and merged by the owner/admin of that repository.
 * Use a short and direct commit message that clearly states the changes made in that commit.
 Avoid using generic messages such as "Upload files", since they make it very hard for the repository users to track changes later on.
-* Avoid uploading zip and binary files.
+* Avoid uploading compressed (e.g. `.zip`) and binary (e.g. `.pdf`, videos...) files.
 In most cases, uploading the sources will suffice to generate the rest of the files.
 * Upload your changes / files in the corresponding folder, and use a concise and explanatory name for your files.
 Try to be coherent with the rest of the files in that repositories (CamelCase, kebab-case, etc).
 * In case of doubt, please ask.
 * We use [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) and [Continuous Integration](https://en.wikipedia.org/wiki/Continuous_integration).